ViktorC/PararealML/README.md

  * `CahnHilliardEquation` - n-D
  * `NavierStokesEquation` - 2 or 3D

 To solve other differential equations, the `DifferentialEquation` class can be easily extended.
-Depending on the operators intended to be used for solving the differential equation, not all of the abstract methods may need to be implemented.
+The only method that needs to be implemented to do so is `symbolic_equation_system` which defines the system of differential equations using symbolic expressions.

 ### Mesh